chromium/chromium/components/services/app_service/README.md

 ## Icon Changes

 Apps can change their icons, e.g. after a new version is installed.
-From the App Service's point of view, an icon change is like any other change: Providers broadcast an `App` value representing what's changed (icon or otherwise) about an app, the Proxy's `AppRegistryCache` enriches this `App` struct to be an `AppUpdate`, and `AppRegistryCache` observers can, if that `AppUpdate` shows that the icon has changed, issue a new `LoadIcon` Mojo call.
-A new Mojo call is necessary, because a Mojo callback is a `base::OnceCallback`, so the same callback can't be used for both the old and the new icon.
+From the App Service's point of view, an icon change is like any other change: Publishers broadcast an `App` value representing what's changed (icon or otherwise) about an app, the Proxy's `AppRegistryCache` enriches this `App` struct to be an `AppUpdate`, and `AppRegistryCache` observers can, if that `AppUpdate` shows that the icon has changed, issue a new `LoadIcon` call.
+A new call is necessary, because a callback is a `base::OnceCallback`, so the same callback can't be used for both the old and the new icon.